-1. What is Misdemeanor DUI Court in Las Vegas, Nevada?
+1. What is DUI Treatment Court in Nevada?

-Misdemeanor DUI Court allows eligible first- and second-time DUI defendants the opportunity to submit to intense alcohol counseling instead of incarceration.
-Upon successful completion of this program, the DUI charge may be reduced to a lesser offense.
+DUI Treatment Court allows eligible first- and second-time DUI defendants the opportunity to submit to intense alcohol counseling instead of incarceration.
+Upon successful completion of this program, your DUI charge may be reduced to a lesser offense.

-In short, Misdemeanor DUI Court is an alternative sentencing program that aims to rehabilitate rather than penalize.1
+In short, DUI Treatment Court is an alternative sentencing “specialty court” that aims to rehabilitate rather than penalize.1

-- the District Attorney refuses to dismiss or plea bargain down the DUI charge, and
+- the District Attorney refuses to dismiss or plea bargain down your DUI charge, and

 - avoid jail,

-- get help to fight their addiction, and
+- get help to fight your addiction, and

-In order to be considered for the Moderate Offenders Program in Nevada, the defendant must:
+In order to be considered for DUI Treatment Court, you must:

 - be an alcoholic or drug addict;

-- be facing charges of a first- or second-time misdemeanor DUI (within the last seven (7) years); and
+- be facing charges of a first- or second-time misdemeanor DUI; and

-- have never seriously hurt or killed someone from driving under the influence.
+- have never seriously hurt or killed someone while driving under the influence.

-The Clark County Moderate Offenders Program is an intensive rehabilitation process that spans one (1) year on average.
-However, DUI Court may last from only six (6) months to as much as three (3) years.
+DUI Treatment Court is an intensive rehabilitation process that spans one year on average.
+However, DUI Court may last from only six months to as many as three years.

-The defendant gets assigned a case manager who recommends to the judge what kind of treatment he/she requires and how much.
-Nevada DUI Court usually comprises these requirements:
+You get assigned a case manager who recommends to the judge what kind of treatment you require and how much.
+Typically, Nevada DUI Court comprises these requirements:

-In Clark County, the Moderate Offenders Program meets on Thursdays.
+In Clark County, DUI Treatment Court meets on Thursdays.

-For a DUI second, the defendant does 5 days in jail and up to 50 hours of community service
+For a DUI second, you do 5 days in jail and up to 50 hours of community service

 |Group counseling such as Alcoholics Anonymous and individual counseling.||Counseling is bi-weekly or weekly.|